noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

   - peristent: lifecycle is independent of any individual pod that uses it
     - backed by storage subsystems independent of cluster nodes

+##### storage class

+- automates persistent volume management within a k8s cluster
+  - used by admins to present persistent storage options to cluster users
+- Container Storage Interface: CSI: api standard for exposing arbitrary block and file storage systems to containerized workloads on container orchastration systems like k8s
+  - e.g. EBS and EFS have CSI drivers to interacting with the each aws service

+##### persistent volumes PV

+- similar to ephemeral volumes but has a lifecycle independent of any individual pod

+##### persistent volume claim PVC

+- a request for storage by a cluster user
+  - total storage
+  - kind of storage: the storage class
+  - performance

 #### deployments

 - owns and manages replicasets or individual pods